Legal Services Order

 What do I need to provide to obtain a legal services order?

-In order to successfully obtain a legal services order or LSPO you must be able to satisfy the court that you cannot fund legal services through the following:
+In order to successfully obtain a legal services order or LSPO, you must be able to satisfy the court, in light of your circumstances, that you cannot fund legal representation or obtain appropriate legal services through the following:

-- You do not have sufficient funds to pay for legal services whereas your partner does have sufficient funds
+• There is a difference in the parties’ financial means and financial resources, and you do not have sufficient funds to pay for legal services whereas your partner does.

-- You cannot reasonably get a loan to pay for the services.
+• You cannot reasonably get a loan to pay for the services, including being unable to obtain a commercial loan.

 What does the court consider when making a LSPO?

-The court must have regard to the following when deciding on making a LSPO:
+The court considers the following factors when deciding on making a LSPO:

-- The financial needs and obligations of both parties, whether each party is legally represented, any attempts made by the applicant to avoid proceedings and the amount already owed to the paying party in respect of proceedings.
+• The financial needs and obligations of both parties, whether each party is legally represented, any attempts made by the applicant to avoid proceedings and the amount already owed by the applicant to the other party in relation to the legal proceedings.

 How long does a LSPO last?